Places Where Can Practice Making Conversation And Generally Work On Your Social Skills

 A volunteer position that involves socializing

-Same idea as above.
+These could be longer-term roles you sign up for, and you may be allowed to drop in when you're able.
 Some volunteer positions give you opportunities you couldn't easily get through a job:

-Any kind of club, team or organization
+Any kind of hobby club, team or organization

-A meet up
+A social meet up

 By texting people throughout the day